3 Common Candle Tools and How to Use Each

 The Wick Dipper Our Third and Final Candle Tool

-Alas, we move on to our third and final of common candle tools.
+Alas, we move on to our third and final common candle tool.
 What is a wick dipper?
 Also called a candle dipper or wick hook, a wick dipper is a tool used to keep a wick straight.

-So, just use a wick dipper to center and straighten wicks!
+So, just use a wick dipper to center and straighten candle wicks!